 The economy of esteem is of interest to any of us who think about how societies and polities might be better organized: that is, organized so that, despite the individual burdens involved in doing so, people act so as to promote collective benefits that count as attractive on more or less all sides or to avoid collective costs that count as aversive on more or less all sides.
-The economy of esteem holds out the prospect that there may be a third source of beneficial social ordering apart from the invisible hand of the market and the iron hand of the law; this we might describe as the intangible hand of civil society (Brennan and Pettit 2004, Pt 3).
+The economy of esteem holds out the prospect that there may be a third source of beneficial social ordering apart from the invisible hand of the market and the iron hand of the law; this we might describe as the intangible hand of civil society (Brennan and Pettit 2004: part 3).

 The various social thinkers of the past who invoked people’s desire for social esteem as a potential source of benefit, casting it as “a saving vice” (Lovejoy 1961), saw it in precisely this light as a force to be harnessed for the promotion of the common good (Hirschman 1977).
-Thus John Locke (1689, Ch 28 § 10) argues that, no matter the circumstances of a society, people “retain still the power of thinking well or ill; approving or disapproving of the actions of those whom they live amongst, and converse with: and by this approbation and dislike they establish amongst themselves, what they will call virtue and vice.”
-The Baron de Montesquieu (1989, Bk 3, Ch 6) takes up the theme in 1748 in his Spirit of the Laws, when he argues that “honor . . . is capable of inspiring the most glorious actions, and, joined with the force of laws, may lead us to the end of government as well as virtue itself.”
+Thus John Locke (1689: chapter 28, § 10) argues that, no matter the circumstances of a society, people “retain still the power of thinking well or ill; approving or disapproving of the actions of those whom they live amongst, and converse with: and by this approbation and dislike they establish amongst themselves, what they will call virtue and vice.”
+The Baron de Montesquieu (1989: book 3, chapter 6) takes up the theme in 1748 in his Spirit of the Laws, when he argues that “honor . . . is capable of inspiring the most glorious actions, and, joined with the force of laws, may lead us to the end of government as well as virtue itself.”

 As we noted earlier, there are two plausible social conditions that would seem to foster the full use of the intangible hand to promote certain aggregate benefits—results that are collectively beneficial by almost everyone’s lights—despite requiring individually burdensome behavior.
 One, it becomes a matter of common belief that the good of others, indeed the good of all, requires each to conform to certain standards.
 And two, it becomes a matter of common belief that no one can be suitably sure that they may breach those standards without being detected and disesteemed by others; and/or it becomes a matter of common belief that each can be suitably sure that if they conform to those standards, others will recognize this and positively esteem them for their conformity.